 Equipping Your Car for Towing

 The first thing to pay attention to when setting up for towing is weight capacity.
 Keep in mind that each component has an individual weight capacity.
 The car, the trailer hitch, ballmount, and safety chains all have their own.
-So if you have a car that can tow 12,000 pounds like the 2018 creative writing university of california irvine, you need to make sure you have equipment that can match that.
+So if you have a car that can tow 12,000 pounds like the 2018 lexapro dizziness, you need to make sure you have equipment that can match that.

 If you’re towing a trailer, there’s a certain way you can load it to prevent swaying.
 The tongue weight, which is Pack the heaviest items towards the front of the trailer, should be 10 to 15 percent of the trailer weight.
 This will give you a much more sturdy ride.